 Who is allowed to check out items?

-Carroll University students, faculty and staff may borrow materials using their PiONEer Card.
-Students are expected to carry their IDs at all times and to keep their PiONEer Card until they graduate or leave the university.
-Students are required to present their PiONEer Card when requested by a university employee.
+Currently enrolled Carroll students, along with faculty and staff, may borrow materials using their Pioneer Card.
+Students are expected to carry their IDs at all times and to keep their Pioneer Card until they graduate or leave the university.
+Students are required to present their Pier Card when requested by a university employee.

 Can't make it during the posted hours?
-You may still email the card office for an appointment to obtain your PiONEer Card.
-Need to replace your Alumni PiONEer Card?
-Damaged cards are $10.
-Lost cards are $20.
-For more information, contact firstname.lastname@example.org, or email@example.com.
-You may also call Alumni Relations at 262.524.7237 or the Information Desk at 262.524.7373.
+You may still email the card office for an appointment to obtain your Pioneer Card.
+Need to replace your Alumni Pioneer Card?
+There is a $20 fee for lost or stolen cards.
+For more information, contact firstname.lastname@example.org.

 What can I check out (students)?